 There are two main ways of using biomass to heat a domestic property:

-- A wood burning stove providing space heating for a single room.
-These can be fueled by logs or pellets and are generally 5-11 kW in output.
+A Wood Burning Stove – Wood burning stoves are suitable for heating any room that has a chimney or a flue.
+They can be fueled by logs or pellets and are generally 5-11 kW in output.
 Some models can be fitted with a back boiler to provide water heating.